-If you’re dealing with a lot of itching or pain from hives, milk of magnesia may offer an excellent hives treatment.
+If you have hives that are very itchy or painful, milk of magnesia may be a good way to treat them.
 This natural cure involves simply soaking a cotton ball in the milk of magnesia and then applying it to the affected areas of the skin.
 The alkaline properties of milk of magnesia help to reduce pain and soothe the skin.
-You can apply the milk of magnesia 2-3 times daily.
+Apply the magnesia milk 2-3 times per day.

 #6 – Mint Leaves or Mint Oil

-Both mint leaves and mint oil can be used as a hives treatment.
+Both mint leaves and mint oil can be used as hive treatments.
 You can chill mint leaves and apply them directly to the affected skin.
-You can also freeze mint leaves in ice cubes and then wrap the ice cubes in a cloth and apply them to the skin.
+Mint leaves can also be frozen in ice cubes, wrapped in a cloth, and applied to the skin.
 Mint essential oil can be chilled and used on the skin to help reduce pain, inflammation, and swelling.